Shane Byrne (footballer): Bray Wanderers

 In 2014 Byrne announced that he was released from his contract by mutual consent.
 A few weeks later it was announced that he had returned to Ireland to join an Irish club Bray Wanderers for an undisclosed fee.

 Corby Town

 Byrne joined Corby Town in August 2014.
 He made his Corby Town debut in a pre-season friendly victory over a Nottingham Forest XI, however was made to wait for international clearance before his maiden competitive outing against Cirencester Town.

 Nuneaton Town

 On 23 June 2015 Byrne joined Nuneaton Town.
-Due to contractual issues, Byrne left the left the club at the end of the 2015-2016 season.
+Due to contractual issues, Byrne left the club at the end of the 2015-2016 season.

 Brackley Town

 He moved to Brackley Town for the 2016–17 season.
 On 20 May 2018 he won the Fa trophy at Wembley.